What is my Government Gateway ID?

 How do I get a Government Gateway ID?

-You can sign up for a Government Gateway ID quickly and easily on the GOV.UK website.
-To register you’ll need:
+You can sign up for a Government Gateway ID through the GOV.UK website.
+You’ll need your:

-• Your P60, a recent payslip, or a valid UK passport
+• P60, a recent payslip, or a valid UK passport

 How will my Government Gateway ID be sent to me?